 Secure File is a service providing whole disk encryption on Windows desktops and laptops, and CIFS file share encryption on designated file servers.
 This service addresses the requirements for securely storing Category 1-Restricted Data and/or Personally Identifiable Information.

-These versions include BitLocker which will encrypt your entire drive.
-It requires more effort to enable than EFS, but once enabled, you don't have to remember to encrypt information as you save it to your laptop.
+UBIT recommends using BitLocker, which will encrypt your entire drive.
+Once enabled, you don't have to remember to encrypt information as you save it to your laptop.